For UK community organisations

 Charity audit threshold

-Income, assets, structure → R&P or accruals, IE or audit.
-Uses the post-1-Oct-2026 thresholds.
+Income, assets, structure and year-end → R&P or accruals, IE or audit.
+Selects the correct 30 September 2026 threshold regime.

 Try it →